altheasmith/Testing_GeoDjango/Installation.md

 ###Creating an Ubuntu 14.04 Virtual Machine with Vagrant to Use GeoDjango

-Vagrant allows a user to work in Linux command line without needing to open a graphical virtual machine interface.
+Vagrant allows the user to work in Linux command line without needing to open a graphical virtual machine interface. ?CHECK VM REQS INSTALLATION?

 #####Create and Connect to Virtual Machine